tepikin/EasyAnnotation/README.md

 # EasyAnnotation
 Annotations for Android.
 Based on AspectJ.

 This library help you with routine operations.
-Sach as Syncronous and Asynchronous call, check incomming variables and safe code execution.
+Such as Synchronous and Asynchronous call, check incoming variables and safe code execution.

 Support annotations:
 * **`@Async`** - call method at seporate thread